-Stem Cell Therapy for Alzheimers Disease
+Stem Cell Therapy for Alzheimers Disease in Mexico

 Alzheimer’s is a degenerative disease that slowly impairs the brain’s function.
 As the disease progresses, tangles and plaques begin to develop in the brain killing its cells.
 This is the most common type of dementia and it is a terminal disease.
 A third of all American seniors die bearing Alzheimer’s and it is said that the death toll rose by 68 percent from the year 2000 to 2010.
 Every 70 seconds, someone in the US develops Alzheimer’s disease.
 While the cause is still unknown, most experts agree that it is caused by multiple factors.
 Over 5 million Americans have Alzheimer’s disease, with nearly 97% of those are over the age of 65.

 Diagnosing Alzheimer’s can be tricky and this is because its symptoms are shared with other diseases.
 Various methods are used to diagnose the disease and doctors generally look out for the following signs: memory loss, disorientation, forgetfulness, mood swings and behavioral changes, poor judgment, difficulty with abstract thinking, personality changes, lack of initiative, difficulty performing normal tasks and problems understanding familiar language.
 Alzheimer’s disease is diagnosed when the patient’s cognitive decline is substantial, when there are no brain diseases present and when the clinical progression is consistent with Alzheimer’s disease.

 Alzheimer’s Risk Factors